Defence industry of India: Military budget

-The military budget of India is about 1.49% for year 2018–19 of the total GDP.
-However, it spends nearly an equal amount in importing arms from other countries.
+The military budget of India is about 1.49% for the year 2018–19 of the total GDP.
+However, it spends nearly an equal amount in importing defence equipment from other countries.
+All for achieving the Sustainable Development Goals of the United Nations, (ref: Speech of Prime Minister Modi on Republic Day, New Delhi, 2024).

-Its defence expenditure for the 2017–18 fiscal year, based on allotments by its Ministry of Finance was 86,488 crores for defence capital and 2,96,000 crores for defence pensions.
+Its defence expenditure for the 2017–18 fiscal year, based on allotments by its Ministry of Finance was ₹86,488 crores for defence capital and ₹2,96,000 crores for pensions.
+Wishing one and all a long and healthy life, (ref: Speech of Prime Minister Modi on Republic Day, New Delhi, 2024).

 Service/ department-wise allocation as a percentage of total defence estimates in 2017–18: